 The use of albumin solid dispersion for enhanced un-ionisable drugs solubility

 In this study, solid dispersions of prednisolone (PRD) and bovine serum albumin (BSA) were prepared by spray drying and freeze drying methods using a PRD:BSA solution (20:1 Molar Ratio (MR)).
 PRD-BSA dispersed mixtures were characterised by scanning electron microscopy (SEM), and powder X-ray diffraction (XRD), and differential scanning calorimetry (DSC).
 PRD-BSA physical and dispersed mixtures showed significantly higher solubility in water than that of unprocessed drug.
 Enhancement factor of six was obtained in both physical mixture and solid dispersion solubility studies.
 In-vitro dissolution and release studies under physiological conditions showed an immediate release of PRD from the solid dispersions, with almost 90% of the drug dissolved in the first 10 min.
-After dissolution, PRD was immediately released from BSA binding complex.
+PRD was immediately released from BSA binding complex.
 This study demonstrates the potential for the use of BSA to enhance the solubility and dissolution rate, hence bioavailability, of the unionisable drugs.

 Keywords: bovine serum albumin, prednisolone, solid dispersion, solubility enhancer, dissolution rate.